 Which figures interest which roles?

-💡 Example:
+?
+Example:

-Total: 6 figures that were reviewed daily
+Total: 6 figures reviewed every day

 Make figures accessible and understandable